axe/axe-design/components/AI.md

 - **Fuzzy Machine**: Handles updating the current states

 ### Steering Behaviors
+- **SteerSubject**: An object which is controlled by steering behaviors
+- **SteerController**: Handles applying the forces of a steering behavior to a subject
 - **Filter**: Determines whether an entity can affect the subject (is near, visible, etc)
   - **Side**: Returns true if the target is in front/back of the subject
   - **View**: Returns true if the target is view of the subject (given FOV)